 Supervise experience in two levels of school settings (elementary/middle/secondary) for 16 weeks on a full-day basis under the guidance of a cooperating teacher and University supervisor.
 Attendance at scheduled seminars is required.
-Open only to students who have been accepted into the Professional Semester.
+Prerequisite: Acceptance to the Internship Professional Semester.
 Fee: Required.